department-of-veterans-affairs/va.gov-team/products/facilities/facility-locator/research/user-research/emergency-care-mashup/conversation-guide.md

 Open the 'Service type' menu, talk me through what the different options mean to you.
    - What does 'All in-network emergency care' mean to you?
    - What does 'VA emergency care' mean to you?
-   - What does 'Community emergency care' mean to you?
+   - What does 'In-network community emergency care' mean to you?
 Does this distinction matter to you?
    - What matters about the distinction?